 LAN Infotech also evaluates its clients’ firewalls once per quarter to verify they’re up to date.
 “We felt like this was an essential aspect to address,” Goldstein comments.

 “We figured out a schedule that makes the most sense for our customers and us,” he says.

 Challenges: Keeping Up With Changes

-Goldstein says the security landscape is always evolving and vendors’ release policies change in response.
+Goldstein says the security landscape is constantly evolving, and vendors’ release policies change in response.
 “Windows 10 changed the world,” he says.
 “Before that, if a client didn’t want the patch, they didn’t install it.
 Windows 10 forces it.
 You can’t stop it, just defer it.
 It’s just a way of life.”
 He says he’s become a Windows Insider to receive advance releases of all versions, which he installs on his laptop to test them before rolling them out to his clients.

 He adds that with more clients using Software as a Service (SaaS), using the “latest and greatest” version is important.
-LAN Infotech’ policy is that if they sell the software, they manage it.
+LAN Infotech’s policy is that if they sell the software, they manage it.
 “If we notice they’re using other software, we talk about it,” Goldstein comments.

 Patch Management Advice for New MSPs

 Goldstein says the most essential advice for new MSPs is to find a good patch management tool: “Find what works for you and realize you can’t do it all yourself.”
 He also says to realize that patch management takes time, and there is little reward in it, but it’s necessary given the constantly evolving cyberthreat landscape.
 “We tell our clients they’re just one click away from going out of business.
 But, unfortunately, it’s the way of the world these days,” he says.